C-Connor/PlasmidToolBenchmarking/README.md

 | sample2   | /path/to/sample2_r1.fastq.gz | /path/to/sample2_r2.fastq.gz | /path/to/sample2_shortRead.fasta | /path/to/sample2_complete.fasta |

-This can be made with the commands:
+If the files are consistently named then the input can be made with the commands:
 ```bash
 cd reads_directory/
 for f in *.fastq.gz ; do echo ${f%_[1-2]*.fastq.gz} ; done | sort | uniq > ../id.list